bkryza/clang-uml/docs/diagram_filters.md

 ## `method_types`

-This filter allows to include or exclude various method types from the class diagram, allowed values are:
+This filter allows to include or exclude various method types from the class diagram, allowed values ar:
   * constructor
   * destructor
   * assignment